-• Sector A - Residential and other
+Sector A - Residential and other

-• Sector B - Commercial/Industrial
+- Sector B Commercial/Industrial

-Sector C - Rural
+- Sector C Rural

-Sector D - Non-rateable
+- Sector D Non-rateable

-The full text of the Differential categories is detailed on page 178.
+The full text of the differential categories is detailed on pages 184 and 185.

 The quantum of rates required from each sector is based on the Funding Impact Statement calculations on an activity by activity basis and summed up to the Council-wide rate requirement as expressed in the table on page 35 called 'Summary of the Funding Impact Statement'.